Havanese: Dog Breed Profile and Information

 The dog has stayed in the U.S. since the Cuban revolution that took place in 1959 when there were only 11 Havanese left to save the breed from possible extinction.

-It has since thrived in Europe and the U.S., and the dog gained recognition in 1996 by the American Kennel Club (AKC).
+It has since thrived in Europe and the U.S. The dog gained recognition in 1996 by the American Kennel Club (AKC).

 Havanese Care

-It’s absolutely important that the breed’s coat is frequently maintained due to its silky coat type.
+The breed’s coat must be frequently maintained due to its silky coat type.
 The breed requires once or twice a week of brushing.

 Many Havanese keepers prefer to maintain a shorter coat, hence the need for frequent haircuts.

-The cost of the Havanese gives them protection from the sun, and they can withstand cold weather easily and hot weather as well.
+The cost of the Havanese gives them protection from the sun, and they can withstand cold and hot weather easily.

 The Havanese does not shed as much despite its silky coat.
 Note that less shedding does not indicate that the breed is hypoallergenic.